codenvibes/CLOUD/GENERAL CLOUD CONCEPTS/03 THE BENEFITS OF HIGH AVAILABILITY AND SCALABILITY IN THE CLOUD.md

 - **Shared responsibility**: The SLA covers only what the provider manages — if your own app or config fails, that’s on you.

-✅ **Key takeaway**: An SLA is both a guarantee and a risk management tool — but the percentage guarantees must align with how critical uptime is for your business.
+An SLA is both a guarantee and a risk management tool — but the percentage guarantees must align with how critical uptime is for your business.

-If you’d like, I can show you examples from AWS, Azure, or Google Cloud’s real SLAs to see how they word this in practice.
-Want that?

 ---